Does car insurance cover your parked car?

 Someone hit my parked car while I was in it

 If someone hit your parked car while you were in it, assess yourself to see if you have any injuries.
 Call the police, especially if you feel you need medical attention.
-Even if you do not immediately feel you are injured, you may feel the effects of the car accident later.
+Even if you do not immediately feel injured, you may feel the effects of the car accident later.
 It is not uncommon to go to sleep and wake up the next day with whiplash or other minor injuries.
+If the other driver stayed on the scene, be sure to exchange insurance and contact information with them.

 Once you are ready to file a claim, you can file it under the other driver’s liability insurance.
-The bodily injury portion will take care of your injuries while the property damage coverage will fix the damage to your car.
+The bodily injury liability portion will usually take care of your injuries while the property damage liability coverage can fix the damage to your car.

-If you live in a state with medical payments or personal injury protection (PIP) coverage, you can file under your own insurance for injuries.
+Depending on your state, you’ll have medical payments or personal injury protection (PIP) coverage, where you can file for injuries under your own insurance.
 PIP also provides coverage for lost wages and other accident-related expenses.

 Someone hit my parked car and left a note

-If the note did not provide insurance information but the person’s information, you may need to call them to get it.
+If the note only included the person’s contact information but did not provide insurance information, you may need to call them to get it.
 If the note provided insurance information, you can call the company directly to file a claim under the at-fault driver’s liability property damage coverage.

-You can also file an insurance claim under your own collision insurance or uninsured motorist coverage, if they do not have insurance.
+You can also file an insurance claim under your own collision insurance or uninsured motorist property damage coverage if they do not have insurance.
 If you file with your own insurance company, you may have to pay the coverage deductible to get your car fixed.

 Someone hit my parked car and I was injured